You hear it all the time — don’t forget to stretch!

 How Often Should A Runner Stretch?

-#5: Now it’s time for static stretching!
+#5: Finally, it’s time for static stretching.

 Tips For Static Stretching

-The 10 Best Stretches For Runners
+The 10 Best Stretches For Runners Post-Run

 #1: Standing Quad Stretch

-- Stand with your feet at shoulder width apart.
+- Stand with your feet shoulder-width apart.

 - Bend your right knee behind you and bring your right heel toward your right glute.